-Flu still widespread but easing in some states, CDC saysFebruary 4th, 2013 by Steven Reinberg, Healthday Reporter in Diseases, Conditions, Syndromes /
+Flu still widespread but easing in some states, CDC saysFebruary 4, 2013 by Steven Reinberg, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Continuing a trend that emerged late last month, flu activity remains high across the United States but there are reports that the number of infections may be leveling off in some regions of the country, federal health officials reported Friday.